luigibonati/ase/doc/ecosystem.rst

    bond.

  * `evgraf <https://github.com/pmla/evgraf>`_:
-   A python library for enumerating translational and inversion symmetries in crystal structures under the root-mean-square distance.
+   A python library for crystal reduction (i.e. finding primitive cells), and identification and symmetrization of structures with inversion pseudosymmetry.

  * `hiphive <https://hiphive.materialsmodeling.org>`_:
    hiPhive is a tool for efficiently extracting high-order force